jenhausu/3rd-Party-Library-for-iOS/README.md

 * [DynamicBlurView](https://github.com/KyoheiG3/DynamicBlurView) : DynamicBlurView is a dynamic and high performance UIView subclass for Blur.
 * [FXBlurView](https://github.com/nicklockwood/FXBlurView) : UIView subclass that replicates the iOS 7 realtime background blur effect, but works on iOS 5 and above.
 * [GradientView](https://github.com/soffes/GradientView) : Easily use gradients in UIKit.
+* [UIView-Blur](https://github.com/mikeMTOL/UIView-Blur) : Add a dynamic blur effect to any UIView

 ## Transition
 * [VCTransitionsLibrary](https://github.com/ColinEberhardt/VCTransitionsLibrary) : A collection of iOS 7 animation controllers and interaction controllers, providing flip, fold and all kinds of other transitions.